 Difference between variable and fixed rates

-Fixed rates for principal increase applications are only locked at settlement and may be subject to change between formal approval and settlement.
+Fixed rates for principal increase applications are only applied at settlement and may be subject to change between formal approval and settlement.

-A fixed interest rate can also be requested after the loan has settled at the fixed interest rate advertised at that point in time.
+A fixed interest rate can be requested after the loan has settled at our advertised fixed rates.
+Your client can fix their rate by contacting our team via live chat in their Macquarie Online Banking or Macquarie Mobile Banking app.
 For more information, see reviewing your client’s variable and fixed interest rates.

 Considerations for fixed rates

-Prior to considering a fixed rate, it is important your client understands how fixed rates may impact other features of our home loan product, including offsets and redraw capability.
+Prior to considering a fixed rate, it’s important your client understands how fixed rates may impact other features of our home loan product, including offsets and redraw capability.
+You can also share our Personal Help Centre article with your client, which highlights these considerations, including:

-• An offset transaction account can’t be linked to a fixed loan account.
-This is because offset benefits are not available while the linked loan account is on a fixed interest rate
+• An offset account can’t be linked to a fixed loan account.
+This is because offset benefits are not available while the linked loan account is on a fixed interest rate.

 • Your client can’t access redraw while their account is fixed.
-Extra payments they’ve made while their interest rate is fixed are only available at the end of their fixed rate period.
+Extra repayments they’ve made before and during the fixed term are only available at the end of their fixed rate period.

 Fixed rates are not available for a construction account in the construction period.
 However, fixed rates are available for any other loan accounts within the facility.